MatthewDailey/open-sdr/README.md

 OpenSDR is a commandline tool you'll run from Terminal and you need to install it with `npm`.

+Note: these instructions are for Mac OSX.
+OpenSDR should work on non-Mac systems but you'll need to adapt the instructions.

 **0. Dependencies**

 In a Terminal, run: